 How to Replace an Engine Air Intake Tube

-The air intake tube and boot is used to connect the air filter housing and mass air flow sensor to the throttle actuator or body.
+The air intake tube or boot is used to connect the air filter housing and mass air flow sensor (MAF) to the throttle actuator body which is mounted to the engine's intake manifold.
 This rubber like part is attached using simple hose clamps.
-Replacing the boot takes about 15 minutes using everyday tools.
+Replacing the boot takes about 15 minutes using basic tools.

 What Goes Wrong?

-This boot is usually made of flexible rubber and over time and vibration created from the engine coupled with natural degradation of the rubber can cause small cracks which allow air to be pulled into the engine that was not filtered nor accounted for by the MAF which feeds back information to the ECM computer.
-This unmetered air can cause:
+This boot is usually made of flexible rubber and over time the vibration created from the engine coupled with natural degradation of the rubber can cause cracks or tears which allow unmetered and unfiltered air to be pulled into the engine.

 • Extended crank time